 Credit card issuers may also no longer change the terms of your contract within a year of you signing it.
 Additionally, they must give you 45 days notice if they are planning to make a change.

 One of the biggest changes made is the way that payments are applied to the amount you owe.
 Some credit cards have different interest rates depending on how the money was borrowed.
 A cash advance, for instance, usually carries a higher rate than a purchase.

 The banks used to apply payments made by you to the amount of money with the lowest interest rate, ensuring they accrued more interest in the process.
 The CARD Act stipulates that banks must now apply your payments to the amount with the highest rate, allowing you to pay that amount off first.

 More Protections Under the CARD Act

-The CARD Act also protects consumers with less than perfect credit by restricting the fees credit card companies can charge for low-balance cards.
+The CARD Act also protects consumers with less than perfect credit by restricting the amount of credit card fees that can be charged for low-balance cards.
 Specifically, it bans companies from charging fees that exceed 25% of your credit card limits.

-Finally, the CARD ACT moves to protect young people from being targeted by credit card companies.
-It prohibits them from giving away items like pizza or t-shirts at college sponsored events if they sign up for credit cards.
+Finally, the CARD ACT moves to protect young people from aggressive marketing practices.
+It prohibits them from giving away items like pizza or t-shirts at college-sponsored events if they sign up for credit cards.

 They cannot mail offers to anyone under the age of 21 unless that person chooses to allow it, and the law eliminates excessive marketing.
-Tightening restrictions on credit card companies on young adults helps keep them out of trouble before they truly understand the implications of their actions.
+Tightening restrictions on credit cards for young adults helps keep them out of trouble before they truly understand the implications of their actions.

-Remember, the main goal of the Truth in Lending Act is transparency.
+Remember, the primary goal of the Truth in Lending Act is transparency.
 These laws aren’t designed to tell lenders who they can loan money to or what an interest rate should be.